Agency reporting

 The safest public claim is agency-ready, client-facing reporting.
 Avoid stronger white-label promises unless they are separately verified in product and pricing copy.

-How agencies use the report in client review cycles
+How agencies use the report in review cycles

 Use score summaries to establish current visibility context quickly.